roosemberth/dotfiles/README.md

 dotfiles
 ========

+This is my collection of user/application settings ("dotfiles") and utilitary scripts.
+It is the product of my old dotfiles repository and [ayekat's dotfiles repository](https://github.com/ayekat/dotfiles).
+Most of the files here come from that repository, somewhere on the internet or my own old dolfiles.

-This is my collection of user/application settings ("dotfiles") and personal scripts.
-They are mostly adapted to my personal needs, and some scripts may make [unfortunate assumptions about the environment](#assumptions) (most likely not considered "standard").
+These scripts are mostly adapted to my personal needs, and some scripts may make [unfortunate assumptions about the environment](#assumptions) (most likely not considered "standard").
 Nevertheless, I try to keep them as clean and non-WTF as possible, and people are invited to take a look at them, get ideas for their own